UVLabs/freemius-wp-org-deploy/README.md

 - You then upload the zip file to Freemius.com deployment (manually) and download a copy of the free/pro versions to do a smoke test (you should, Freemius has it's own PHP parser which it uses to analyze and make changes to your code so...you never know).
 - Once you're satisfied that everything is fine, you turn the deployment to "released" inside freemius.
 - You merge the `development` branch on your private repo into the `main`/`master` (production) branch
-- You cross your fingers that your latest release doesn't break user's websites.

 # Tasks performed by the workflows